All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1888: “Cincinnati had again become very fancy in its garb.
 All uniforms were quilted and included shirts, which were tight fitting jerseys.
 Mostly lateral stripes, no two being alike.
 One or two were in solid colors.
 The cap matched the jerseys in color.
 The entire suit also included skin-tight pantaloons. […] The suits could have been more harmonious but the management was not willing to sacrifice the time honored red stockings.
 With his red and white stripes the elongated John Reilly looked like a stick of peppermint candy.
 Nichol was outfit in blue, Tebeau in red and white, Corkhill in black and white, McPhee in blue and white, Carpenter in red and white, Fennelly in a delicate wine tint, Baldwin in orange and black, Mullane in red and black.
 Apparently Reilly swapped with Carpenter, who assumed his original blue and black combination.”
 From Preston D. Orem, Baseball 1882-1891 From The Newspaper Accounts (1966, 1967, reprinted by SABR in 2021), pg.
 346.

-May 1888: “Will Harry Weldon ever get time to talk about anything else but the parti-colored uniforms of the Cincinnati club?”
+May 1888: “Will [Cincinnati Enquirer reporter] Harry Weldon ever get time to talk about anything else but the parti-colored uniforms of the Cincinnati club?”
 From the New York National Police Gazette, May 26, 1888.
 Weldon was a pioneer among baseball writers and editors in Cincinnati.
 Weldon info from Norman Macht, as posted to baseballhistory.com.

 June 6, 1888, Cincinnati v.
 Athletic, Philadelphia, at Philadelphia: “The Cincinnati team appeared in many colors yesterday [June 6].
 All the men wore dark blue knee breeches and red stockings, but the shirts and caps were of different colored stripes.”
 From the Philadelphia Record, June 7, 1888.
 Research from Ed Morton.
 This report tells us that the parti-colored shirts and caps were not only worn at home by the Cincinnati team, but also at times they were worn on the road in combination with the blue road pants.
-As the Cincinnati series started in Philadelphia on June 4, this report may also suggested that Reds wore their all-blue road uniform on June 4 and 5.
+As the Cincinnati series started in Philadelphia on June 4, this report may also suggest that the Reds wore their all-blue road uniform on June 4 and 5.
 Both games resulted in losses for Cincinnati and it was possible the team wore their parti-colored shirts on June 6 to change their luck.

 June 23, 1888, Cincinnati v.
 Louisville, at Louisville, Eclipse Park: “Never was such a spectacle as the Cincinnati Base Ball Club seen on the diamond.
 Reilly and his crowd wore variegated ‘uniforms’ which belied the name, as no two of them were alike.
 Long John Reilly wore a gaudy undershirt of black and white stripes and when he first came on the grounds the spectators looked about for the blue suit and brass buttons of the penitentiary guard.
 Tough ‘Kid’ Baldwin was gaudy in a sky-blue shirt, with old gold collar and cuffs, and fancy embroidery on the sides of his trousers. […] The Louisville players seemed to delight in making the Cincinnatis slide in the mud and hug the bases and at the end of the game one player could not be distinguished from another by his garments.”
 From the Louisville Courier-Journal, June 24, 1888.
 Research from Jerry Sudduth.